East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 Navy Stats and Trends

-- This year, the Midshipmen have an against-the-spread record of 5-3 in their eight games as an underdog of 4 points or more.
+- In Navy's nine games this season, it has five wins against the spread.

+- So far this year, the Midshipmen have been installed as underdogs by a 4-point margin or more eight times and are 5-3 ATS in those games.

-- Navy's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Navy has gone over the point total in 33.3% of its opportunities this year (three times in nine games with a set point total).

 - In games that Navy piles up more than 391.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Midshipmen have seven giveaways this season, while the Pirates have 19 takeaways .
+- The Midshipmen have turned the ball over seven times, 12 fewer times than the Pirates have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.